 So how much should you really spend on your photography investment?
 This is how my studio works with you to figure it out:

-1. Timeframe- The more hours I am photographing, the more photos I take and the more processing time I spend on your photos after the wedding.
+1. Timeframe- The more hours I am photographing, the more photos I take and therefore more processing time I spend on your photos after the wedding.

 2. # of Photographers- along with if you want a regular second shooter (assistant) or another lead photographer.